bplessis/blog/_posts/2020-02-11-haproxy-exabgp.markdown

 ## Service

-The default systemd unit for exabgp/debian is a bit limited so i added some override to create the fifo used to interrogate the daemon from CLI.
+The default systemd unit for exabgp/debian is a bit limited so I added some override to create the fifo used to interrogate the daemon from CLI.

 {% highlight shell %}
 [Service]